HomeHEALTHShocking Truth: Why Knowing...

 FAQs

-Your veterinarian can perform a simple blood test to determine your dog’s blood type.
+Your vet can perform a quick test to identify your dog’s blood type.
+It’s wise to know this in advance for emergency care situations.

 - Advertisement -